 The job responsibilities of an HR recruiter are:

-This role is all about understanding the skills required in each role of the company, and testing candidates to find the right person to fill them—think of it like a puzzle!
+This role is all about understanding the skills required in each role of the company, and testing candidates to find the right person to fill them—think of it as a puzzle!

 3. Training and Development Manager